 Lilonon Ananael is a massive tome, spanning 600 pages and with almost two hundred detailed sigils and illustrations, a must have for any serious practitioner of the Arte.

 Due to its sheer size and volume, Lilonon Ananael will be released exclusively as a deluxe volume, limited to 72 hand-numbered copies.
 Each copy will be bound by hand in black goatskin and will be presented in a sturdy slip-case bound in black cloth.
 The spines are hand-sewn and have three raised bands.
 Accompanying each book will be a special case containing a brass coin with the sigils of Hades and Charon.
 The case and coin have been illustrated by the talented Kain Morgenmeer.

 This is, without a doubt, Fall of Man's most luxurious and ambitious release.

 Specifications: Octavo format (170 x 230 mm / 6.7 x 9 inches), 1,600 g.
 (3.5 pounds).
-Hardcover bound in black goatskin and stamped in silver.
-The paper is 80 g. gilded in black, with 200 g. black end-papers.
+Hardcover bound in black French Morocco, embossed and stamped in silver.
+80 g. paper, with 200 g. black end-papers.
 Hand-sewn black spine with raised bonds and ribbon bookmark.
 Hard cardboard slip-case bound in black Italian cloth.
 605 pages, with hundreds of sigils and seals.
 The coin case (170 x 230 mm / 6.7 x 9 inches) is done in hard cardboard and bound in faux white leather, and fits inside the slipcase together with the book.
 Illustrated with an image of Charon.
 The coin (5 cm / 2 inches in diameter) is made of brass and engraved with the sigil of Charon on one side and the sigil of Hades on the other.